learn-co-students/javascript-arrays-bootcamp-prep-000/README.md

 entrepreneurs[9];
 ```

 + Define a function `accessElementFromArray`.
-The function should return the third item in the array.
+The function should accept an array of states as an argument and return the third item in the array.

 ## Replacing an Element